 If people have only heard or only know of one city in Brazil or South America, it will be Rio de Janeiro.
 A city of unrivalled beauty and fun, once the country’s capital it is rapidly regaining its importance as a business centre thanks to being at the very heart of the Brazilian oil and gas industries.
-Hosting the 2016 Olympics and the final of the 2014 FIFA World Cup has done no harm to the city either, nor was being elected by UNESCO as a World Heritage Site and as the first World Capital of Architecture.
+Hosting the 2016 Olympics and Paralympics, and the final of the 2014 FIFA World Cup has done no harm to the city either, nor was being elected by UNESCO as a World Heritage Site and as the first World Capital of Architecture.

 Rio has been a global icon ever since Fred Astaire and Ginger Rogers started “flying down to Rio” back in the 1920s.
 It is glamorous, sexy and fun.
 A major city, yet also a tropical beach resort.

 Rio de Janeiro is broken by the mountains in to two fairly distinctive zones, north and south.
 The north zone, zona norte, is where the bulk of Rio’s industrial activity and heavy industry is located, around which the main areas of poor and lower middle class housing are to be found.

 The famous south zone, zona sul, on the other hand, houses the more expensive residential and cultural areas as well as all the major hotels.
-The buffer between north and south is the city centre, Centro, the commercial, banking and historic heart of Rio, that has an increasingly active cultural and entertainment scene, especially in Lapa.
+The buffer between north and south is the city centre, Centro, the commercial, banking and historic heart of Rio, that has an increasingly active cultural and entertainment scene, especially in Lapa and around the port.
 Most visitors only really need to be concerned with the zona sul and Centro, unless they have to visit a factory or office located up in the zona norte.
 The only other reasons to visit the north zone is to visit the international airport or to go to the Maracanã and Engenhão stadiums.